gogonzo/runner/README.md

 ### Running streak

 To count consecutive elements in specified window one can use `streak_run`.
 Following figure illustrates how streak is calculated with three different options setup for 9th element of the input vector `x`.
 First shows default configuration, with full window and `na_rm=T`.
 Second example count within k=4 window with count reset on `NA`.
 Last example counting streak with continuation after `NA`.
-Visualisation also supported with corresponding R code.
+Visualization also supported with corresponding R code.

 ![fill run](vignettes/images/running_streaks.png)